Little-Mage/ShogiGUI-piece-sets/README.md

 ##### CouchTomato's old pieces.
 This repository contains wood pieces that are unfilled and the lance is also different. https://github.com/CouchTomato87/InternationalizedPieces

+The pieces titled 2kanji were grabbed from here https://github.com/orangain/shogi-piece-images

 The Rook, Bishop, and King from some sets were edited slightly by me but taken from the Lichess Github.

-The bona PNGs were shared by Shogiban.
+The kanji PNGs were shared by Shogiban.

 The international plastic set was arraged and completely made by CouchTomato.